aiot-lab/HKU-COMP3230A-Tutorialabs/C-basic/05-c-string.md

 How to use this document:
 1. For C beginners, please read the document from top to bottom, and try to understand the code and run the code by yourselves.
 For more other details about C, you can visit any C tutorial website, like [w3school](https://www.w3schools.com/c/index.php) or send your questions to TAs.
-2. You can either run the example code in a new C file, or use `md-auto-compiler.sh` provided in the same directory to automatically compile example code from given range of lines (usage: ./md-auto-compiler.sh <file> <start line> <end line>).
+2. To run the code in this doc, you can either copy them as a new C file, or use `md-auto-compiler.sh` provided in the same directory to automatically compile example code from given range of doc lines (usage: ./md-auto-compiler.sh \<file\> \<start line\> \<end line\> e.g. ./md-auto-compiler.sh 05-c-string.md 22 41).

 ## 0.Basic concepts of C string
 ### 0.0 char in C